romelperez/prhone-log/README.md

 - `String namespace` The logger namespace or logger name.
 - `Object settings` Optional configuration to overwrite.
   - `Boolean history` If logger should keep an history.
 Default to `true`.
-  - `Boolean production` If only display in console error messages.
+  - `Boolean production` If only display in console the error messages.
 Default to `false`.
   - `Boolean displayTime` If display the time in each message in console.
 Default to `false`.
   - `Boolean displayLevel` If display the level in each message in console.
 Default to `true`.
   - `Boolean displayNamespace` If display the namespace in each message in console.
 Default to `true`.
+  - `Boolean throwErrors` If should throw an error on error messages.
+Default to `false`.

 ### `logger.debug(String msg)`